Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 \begin{definition}[Serial Decomposition] A serial decomposition of a T-DP instance is a path where every vertex consists of a set of stages such that (1) every stage appears exactly once, (2) adjacent stages in T-DP appear in the same or adjacent vertices in the path, and (3) stage $\Sset_j$ cannot appear strictly before stage $\Sset_i$ in the path if $j > i$.
-The width of a serial decomposition $\serialw$ is the maximum number of non-terminal stages contained in a vertex.\footnote{For CQs, this notion of width is the similar to the query width~\cite{chekuri97querydecomp}, but with the additional restrictions that we impose here.} \end{definition}
+The width of a serial decomposition $\serialw$ is the maximum number of non-terminal stages contained in a vertex. \end{definition}

+This notion of width is reminiscent of query width for CQs~\cite{chekuri97querydecomp}, but with the additional restrictions that we impose here.
+And compared to path decompositions for CQs~\cite{olteanu15dtrees}, the difference here is twofold.
+First, the serial decomposition is tied to a particular join tree.
+Second, we do not materialize the bags of the decomposition, but only use the serial decomposition structure to determine which sorted suffix lists to maintain for \ANYKPARTP, as we explain below.

-It is now straightforward to adapt the suffix memoization of \ANYKPARTP according to a serial T-DP decomposition.
-We maintain one list of sorted suffixes (e.g., \Cref{line:sorted_list_append} in \Cref{alg:anyk-part-plus}) not for every node, but for every \emph{combination of nodes} that belong to stages in the same vertex of the decomposition.
-Follower generation (\Cref{line:follower}) and suffix storing (\Cref{line:store}) are only done when the node being processed belongs to the last stage of a vertex of the decomposition.
-For all the other nodes, we take their successor (\Cref{line:successor_partp}) as in \ANYKPART.
+We adapt the suffix memoization of \ANYKPARTP to the serial T-DP decomposition.
+In particular, we maintain a list of sorted suffixes (\Cref{line:sorted_list_append} in \Cref{alg:anyk-part-plus}) for every \emph{combination of nodes} that belong to stages in the same vertex of the decomposition.
+Follower generation (\Cref{line:follower}) and suffix storing (\Cref{line:store}) are only done when the node being processed belongs to the \emph{last stage of a decomposition vertex}.
+For all other nodes, we take their successor (\Cref{line:successor_partp}) as in \ANYKPART.